IFFranciscoME/IFFranciscoME/README.md

 ## 👋 Hola, This is Me

 I Have a background on B.Eng in Financial Engineering, M.Sc in Data Science and PhD in Engineering Sciences for AI (Candidate).
-I work also as a contractor for projects about DeFi and Generative A.I. space, through [iteralabs.ai](https://www.iteralabs.ai).
+I work also as a Data Engineering and MLOps contractor for projects about DeFi and Generative A.I. space, through [iteralabs.ai](https://www.iteralabs.ai).

 ## :computer:  Projects